llvm/circt/README.md

 # "CIRCT" / Circuit IR Compilers and Tools

-This is an experimental repository, applying the MLIR/LLVM approach to building modular tools for Verilog, focusing on FIRRTL.
+This is an experimental repository, applying the MLIR/LLVM approach to building modular tools for hardware design.

 "CIRCT" stands for "Circuit IR Compilers and Tools" or perhaps "CIRCuiT + IntermediateRepresenTation + Toolbox" (hat tip to Aliaksei Chapyzhenka).
 The